 Teton Raptor Center’s campus at the historic Hardeman Barns in Wilson, Wyoming has been constructed and rehabilitated to create a permanent home for world-class raptor conservation at the base of the Tetons.

 In 2017, TRC embarked on a major site improvement plan that restored historic structures, created a dedicated flight chamber for bird rehabilitation, and expanded facilities for our Avian Ambassadors, among other improvements.
-Restoration and revitalization of the iconic North Barn is the capstone project and will be complete by early 2023.
+Restoration and revitalization of the iconic Moseley/Hardeman Barn is the capstone of these improvements and the doors to the barn opened to the community in June 2023.

 Teton Raptor Center’s home at the 27-acre historic Hardeman Barns property offers a treasured space to execute our conservation work.
 The campus is a place of vibrant learning about the wonder of birds, and conservation ethics and initiatives.
 From this beautiful place TRC is well-situated to serve our valley’s beloved wildlife and be a leader, innovator, and influencer in raptor conservation throughout the country.

 In the early 1940s, Major Moseley built what are now called the Hardeman Barns.
 For over 80 years, the gracefully arching structure of the wind-proof gothic Hardeman North Barn has been the visual hub of Wilson, Wyoming.
 In 1956 Gerrit Hardeman bought Moseley’s ranch and moved his herd of prizewinning Herefords from Kelly, Wyoming.
 The property flourished under his hardworking stewardship.